-The Honourable Janet Austin, OBC Lieutenant Governor of British Columbia their natural habitat, to the ranchers of British Columbia.
+The Coat of Arms of the Honourable Judith Guichon, 29th Lieutenant Governor of British Columbia, whose passion for environmental stewardship is reflected here: Her Honour has a longstanding connection to the land, having operated Gerard Guichon Ranch Limited in the Nicola Valley and introducing holistic management, a farming method which promotes sustainable management of livestock by emphasizing their natural habitat, to the ranchers of British Columbia.
 This connection is reflected in Her Honour's official Coat of Arms.
 The arched line evokes the landscape near Nicola Lake, where the Guichon family has ranched for generations.
 The bluebunch wheatgrass is an important plant for foraging by the livestock bred on the ranch.
 The branded horse and steer represent the livestock and the reaping of the benefits of sunshine.